Marsh rabbit: Behavior

+Ecology

+Birds of prey such as the great horned owl and northern harrier are major predators of the marsh rabbit.
+Other predators include alligators, snakes, bobcats, foxes, and coyotes, but the greatest threats to marsh rabbits come from human activities, which includes fires and dogs.
+Marsh rabbits are thought to live roughly three to four years in the wild.

+Several parasites affect the marsh rabbit, and it may be affected by ticks (particularly the rabbit tick Haemaphysalis leporispalustris), chiggers, and fleas.
+The marsh rabbit has also been found to be infested with botflies.
+Internally, trematodes, tapeworms, and nematodes can parasitize marsh rabbits.
+Diseases of the marsh rabbit are not well studied, but they are capable of contracting tularemia and mange.

 Reproduction

 Breeding in marsh rabbits occurs year-round.
 Typical brood sizes are 2 to 4 young with a gestation period of 30 to 37 days.
-Adult females produce up to 6 litters per year with an average annual production of 15 to 20 young.
+Adult females produce up to 7 litters per year with an average production of 3 to 5 young per litter.
+The female marsh rabbit reaches sexual maturity at 9 months of age, though it is capable of reproductive activity at only 6 months.
 Nests are built from rushes, grasses, and leaves.
 The well-covered nest is lined with hair from the adult rabbits.
 They are often found in dense thickets or swampy places completely surrounded by water for protection.
+The young are born with their fur well-developed but their eyes closed, and will stay in the nest several days after weaning.
+They disperse from the range where they were born once they reach 8 to 10 months of age, and males are noted to travel further from the nest than females.

 Diet

 Marsh rabbits are strictly herbivorous.
 Typically, they feed on leaves and bulbs of marsh plants including cattails, brushes, and grasses.
-They can also feed on other aquatic or marsh plants such as centella, greenbrier vine, marsh pennywort, water hyacinth, wild potato, and amaryllis.
+They can also feed on other aquatic or marsh plants such as centella, greenbrier, marsh pennywort, water hyacinth, duck potato, and amaryllis, with Centella repanda being especially favored.

-Marsh rabbits, like all rabbits, reingest their food, a practice known as coprophagy.
-Rabbits excrete both hard and soft fecal pellets.
-These soft pellets, known as cecal pellets, are quickly eaten to be redigested and remove further nutrients.
-Since rabbits lack a crop displayed in ruminants such as cows and sheep, this process is an alternative method for extracting more nutrients from partially digested plant material.